UF-CEN5035-2022SpringProject/GatorLive/sprint2.md

      Since the database operations use by these APIs have been tested.
 We'll focus on the http tesing by using [httptest](https://pkg.go.dev/net/http/httptest)

-2. Cypress Frontend Testing (using "cypress-social-logins" library with problems; these are being explored in issue [#67](https://github.com/UF-CEN5035-2022SpringProject/GatorStore/issues/67))
+2. Cypress Frontend Testing (using "cypress-social-logins" library with problems; these are being explored in issue [#67, which details how Cypress is unable to get past the Google authentification, as well as the approaches attempted](https://github.com/UF-CEN5035-2022SpringProject/GatorStore/issues/67))

 ---